NishanthNarayananKP/Coursera_Introduction-to-Embedded-Systems-Software-and-Development-Environments/Course Notes/1- Embedded System Development Components/README.md

 ![](Images/Ganssle'sExample2.png)

-- Usually, these comments are only included in the header file, as the header file may be the only thing a software engineer has access to when interfacing with the software which has its implementation files pre-compiled
+- Usually, these comments are only included in the header file, as the header file may be the only thing a software engineer has access to when interfacing with the software which has its implementation files pre-compiled.
 - Constant information are represented in CAPITAL letters as shown below:

 ![](Images/Ganssle'sExample3.png)